 DASCA is renowned worldwide for its rigorous and all-digital service and expertise in accrediting academic and higher learning programs in data science, data analytics and data engineering.
-Universities, technology institutes and business schools in developing nations must also explore the new subsidized and twinned accreditation opportunities that DASCA offers.
+Universities, technology institutions and business schools in developing nations must also explore the new subsidized and twinned accreditation opportunities that DASCA offers.

 DASCA accreditation helps technology schools, computer science departments of universities and business schools align their professional degree programs with DASCA’s vendor-neutral data science standards and knowledge frameworks, enhancing student learning and employability outcomes in the process.
 DASCA also selectively accepts applications from some institutions to get their non-technology professional degree programs accredited for offering data science and data analytics courses as electives or minors.
 DASCA-accredited Bachelor’s and Master’s programs are integrated with DASCA’s certifications.
 Institutions offering DASCA-accredited programs also develop the expertise to introduce standalone Bachelor’s and Master’s programs in Data Science, if they do not have them yet.
 Importantly, a select few institutions offering DASCA-accredited programs get an exclusive opportunity to start a specialist center of excellence in data science on DASCA knowledge framework.